caseymcgon/NFLPlayoffFantasyFootball/README.md

 - move jsons (except yearly_settings.json) into a json_storage directory

 - revisit all variable names (good opportunity to do this: when I'm making the 'data flow' section in the README)

+##### 2026 Notes

+- started update at 11:45am 1/3/26

+- Can clean up 'how to use poetry' section +

+- should document how to handle streamlit secrets

+- should document how to set up free trail with sportsdata.io (https://sportsdata.io/free-trial)

+- In the future, I may want to consider using (https://github.com/nflverse/nflreadpy), which has updates 3x per day on gamedays

+- I `st.write("PATs from Super Bowl are updated")` in 2 places.
+I should clean this up / not hard-code this word

+#### Challenges
+Running into the following error:
+File "/Users/caseymcgon/code/NFLPlayoffFantasyFootball/utils/sportsdata_interface.py", line 84, in get_all_started_ScoreIDs_from_week
+    if score_dict.get("HasStarted"):
+       ^^^^^^^^^^^^^^
+AttributeError: 'str' object has no attribute 'get'